robddd/course-notes/courses/fastai_ml/fastai_ml_04.md

 # Fastai - Machine Learning
 ## Lesson 4 - Feature Importance, Tree Interpreter

-Hyper parameters.
+Hyper parameters:

-set_rf_samples -> how many rows are used in each tree.
+`set_rf_samples` -> how many rows are used in each tree.
 The depth of the tree doesn’t get too affected by this parameter, formula for max depth is

 Log 2 (n_rows)